MayorFalomo/Quiz-App/README.md

 I needed my web application to be fast so i used Next Js which is known for it's speed.

-I avoided making too many API Calls and instead used Redux to pass and update my states and avoid re-renders throughtout my application.
+I avoided making too many API Calls and instead used Redux to pass and update my states and avoid re-renders throughout my application.

 Login is passwordless and one-time.

-i made sure Components were reusable so i didn't have to build too many components from screatch.
+i made sure Components were reusable so i didn't have to build too many components from scratch.

-All useEfects have a dependency Array, so there's no chance of your browser crashing from too many repeated API calls.
+All useEffects have a dependency Array, so there's no chance of your browser crashing from too many repeated API calls.

 ## Deployment

 To deploy this project run